rk-ramakrishna/Angular-Notes/README.md

     *   **For versions 2.0 and greater, it’s known as just Angular.**
         Version 2.0 was a complete rewrite, and all versions after it are planned as incremental changes upon it.

+*   **Angular applications are written in TypeScript, a superset of JavaScript that provides syntactic sugar such as strong typing and object-oriented techniques.**

 *   Reference: Angular in Action    -   Jeremy Wilken

+## Why Angular became popular

+*   **The popularity of the Angular framework is considerably reflected in its broad support of tooling**

+*   Angular platform has large community from famous companies like Google, Microsoft etc

+*   Due to Large community lot of online tutorials and support can be get for issues araised from Angular applications

 ## Angular Basics

-*   **Angular is a platform and framework for building single page applications using HTML and TypeScript**
+*   **Angular started as web application framework and became as a platform for building single page applications using HTML,CSS and TypeScript**

-*   Angular can run on different platforms apart from web, such as Desktop and Mobile
+*   **Angular applications can run on different platforms apart from web, such as Desktop and Mobile**

-*   **Angular applications are written in TypeScript, a superset of JavaScript that provides syntactic sugar such as strong typing and object-oriented techniques.**

-*   Angular core functionality and optional functionality available as Typescript libraries.
+*   **As Angular developed using Typescript so that Angular core functionality and optional functionality available as Typescript libraries.**
     Angular applications import these typescript libraries to use

-*   Angular applications are created and developed using a command-line tool made by the Angular team called the Angular CLI.
+*   **Angular applications are created and developed using a command-line tool made by the Angular team called the **Angular CLI**.
-    It automates many development tasks, such as scaffolding, testing, and deploying an Angular application, which would take a lot of time to configure manually.
+    It automates many development tasks, such as scaffolding, testing, and deploying an Angular application, which would take a lot of time to configure manually.**

-*   **The popularity of the Angular framework is considerably reflected in its broad support of tooling**

 *   **The architecture of an Angular application is based on a hierarchical representation of components**

-*   **Components are the fundamental building blocks of an Angular application.** They represent and control a particular portion of a web page called the view
+*   **Components are the fundamental building blocks of an Angular application.**

+*   Components represent and control a particular portion of a web page called the view

 *   Some examples of components are as follows: